-You really have to read to believe about the mysterious temples in India that are more bizarre than the Bermuda Triangle.
-Warrant a visit to as much of them in 2021.
+You have to read to believe about the mysterious temples in India that are more bizarre than the Bermuda Triangle.
+Warrant a visit to as many of them in 2022.

 - When did you last channel your spiritual side?

-- Have you ever enlightened your soul with a blessing of mysterious deities?
+- Have you ever enlightened your soul with the blessing of mysterious deities?

 - Ever wondered what makes foreign tourists get attracted to the Indian spiritual side?

-If not, we will give you reasons to embrace spirituality uniquely in India’s most mysterious temples.
+If not, we will give you reasons to embrace spirituality uniquely in the most mysterious temples in India.
 The mystery of the unusual temples of India will give you goosebumps.
 Yes!
 You have heard that right!
-The country, which is known for housing 330 million temples (approx.), has some temples that are sure to shock you with its mysteries.
-Adding a dash of mythological significance, we present to you the extremely mysterious Hindu temples, which have spine-chilling and unsolved mysteries.
+The country, known for housing 330 million temples (approx.), has some temples sure to shock you with their mysteries.
+Adding a dash of mythological significance, we present to you the extremely mysterious Hindu temples with spine-chilling and unsolved mysteries.
 If this sounds exciting, then lend us your ears!

-Here are the list of 13 Mysterious Temples in India You Should Visit Once:
+Here is the list of 13 Mysterious Temples in India You Should Visit Once:

 - Mehandipur Balaji Temple